Which Actions are supported?

 - Increased knowledge and awareness regarding sport and physical activity in Programme Countries;

 - Increased awareness of as regards the role of sport in promoting social inclusion, equal opportunities and health-enhancing physical activity;

 - Strengthened cooperation between institutions and organisations active in the field of sport and physical activity;

 - Better participation of sport organisations and other relevant organisations from various Programme Countries in enhanced networks;

 The Actions in the field of sport are expected to contribute to the implementation of the European Week of Sport, which is an initiative launched by the Commission to promote sport and physical activity in the European Union, in the light of declining participation levels.

-The European Week of Sport is intended to be organised with the following concept: an official opening, a flagship event, and 4 Focus Days, each day with a different focus theme: education, workplaces, outdoors, sport clubs and fitness centers.
+The European Week of Sport is intended to be organised with the following concept: an official opening, a flagship event, and 5 Focus Days, each day with a different focus theme: education, workplaces, outdoors, sport clubs and fitness centres.
 Among other activities, the European Week of Sport will encourage the organisation of cross-border awareness raising activities.

-As from 2017, the European Week of Sport will take place from 23 to 30 September.
+As from 2017, the European Week of Sport takes place from 23 to 30 September.
 Apart from the activities organised by the European Commission, Member States will organise national activities and coordinate local ones.

 Further information as regards the 2020 European Week of Sport can be found on https://ec.europa.eu/sport/week/